 Measuring the temperature of a lake at different depths will determine the influence it has on the physical, biological, and chemical aspects of the lake.
 Lake water temperature influences the rate of decomposition, nutrient recycling, lake stratification, and dissolved oxygen (D.O.) concentration.
 Temperature can also affect the distribution of fish species throughout a lake.
-Twin Island Lake shows only slight stratification in the years analyzed (Figure 1).
+Figure 2 presents water temperature profiles for July of 2011 and 2018.
+These samples show very some stratification between 5 and 7 feet.
+Values are typical.